Dr. Hila Robbins in Los Angeles, CA – Patient Education

-Oral myofunctional therapy (abbeviated OMT; commonly called “myo”) is a technique to treat symptoms relating to breathing disorders, sleep apnea, TMJ (temperomandibular joint) disorder, and other ailments that often emerge in early childhood.
-Experts in pediatric OMT (myo for children), are professionally trained to diagnose treat conditions and “bad habits” of the lips, tongue, airway, facial muscles and head/neck positioning (posture) that may otherwise persist into adolescence and adulthood.
-Dr. Robbins is a thought leader in the integration of oral myofunctional therapy into a comprehensive plan of pediatric oral care and development.
-She interacts with an extensive network of OMT therapists, throughout California, nationally, and internationally.
+Oral myofunctional therapy (abbreviated OMT, commonly called “myo”) is a technique to treat symptoms relating to breathing disorders, sleep apnea, TMJ (temperomandibular joint) disorder, and other ailments that often emerge in early childhood.
+Experts in pediatric OMT (myo for children) are professionally trained to diagnose treat conditions and “bad habits” of the lips, tongue, airway, facial muscles, and head/neck positioning (posture) that may otherwise persist into adolescence and adulthood.
+Dr. Robbins is a thought leader in integrating oral myofunctional therapy into a comprehensive pediatric oral care plan and development plan.
+She interacts with an extensive network of OMT therapists throughout California, nationally, and internationally.

 Tongue-tie and Lip-tie

-The frenectomy procedure can be performed with either a simple surgical implement or a dental laser intended for use on soft tissue of the oral cavity.
-The procedure itself is relatively quick, as is recovery, although Dr. Robbins emphasizes the importance of parent education to ensure compliance with post-procedure exercises that facilitate healing and encourage proper range of motion.
+The frenectomy procedure can be performed with either a simple surgical implement or a dental laser intended for the oral cavity’s soft tissue.
+The process itself is relatively quick, as is recovery.
+However, Dr. Robbins emphasizes the importance of parent education to ensure compliance with post-procedure exercises that facilitate healing and encourage proper motion.
 Myofunctional therapy also plays an essential role in treatment success.

-We encourage parents and guardians to discuss any observations or concerns they may have regarding their children’s sleep habits and any signs that may suggest issues with sleep and breathing.
+We encourage parents and guardians to discuss any observations or concerns they may have regarding their children’s sleep habits and any signs that may suggest sleep and breathing issues.